 South Burlington is a somewhat ethnically-diverse city.
 The people who call South Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Burlington residents report their race to be White, followed by Asian.
-Important ancestries of people in South Burlington include English, German, French , and French Canadian.
+Important ancestries of people in South Burlington include Irish, English, German, French Canadian, and French.

 The most common language spoken in South Burlington is English.
 Other important languages spoken here include French and Spanish.